openvinotoolkit/model_server/docs/performance_tuning.md

 When the number of concurrent requests is higher, increase the number of streams.
 Make sure, however, the number of streams is lower then the average volume of concurrent inference operations.
 Otherwise the server might not be fully utilized.
-Number of streams should not exceed the number of vCPUs.
+Number of streams should not exceed the number of CPU cores.

-For example with ~50 clients sending the requests to the server with 96 vCPU, set the number of streams to 24:
+For example with ~50 clients sending the requests to the server with 48 cores, set the number of streams to 24:
 `--plugin_config '{"CPU_THROUGHPUT_STREAMS": "24"}'`